paul-leonard/reading-notes/README.md

 ## About Me
 Thank you for visiting my page of notes.
 I hope they were helpful to you.
 Please also check out [my GitHub portfolio page](https://github.com/paul-leonard "Paul's GitHub Portfolio").

-After graduating with a mechanical engineering degree from *Missouri University of Science and Technology* 13 years ago, I moved out to Seattle and started work at Boeing.
-While there, I worked in airplane modifications, flight test, and flight controls design engineering.
+After graduating with a **mechanical engineering** degree from *Missouri University of Science and Technology* 13 years ago, I moved out to Seattle and started work at Boeing.
+While there, I worked in **airplane modifications, flight test, and flight controls design engineering**.
 I am super excited to return to a rich learning environment and gain some new programming skills.
-I plan to complete the full course path ending with a specialty in Python.
+I plan to complete the full course path ending with a specialty in **Python**.
 I enjoy spending time outside by camping and hiking or having a beer at a brewery with friends (when that is a thing again).